josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 its pretty hard to ignore the flood of memories.

-ive been so close to decamping here or at least habing it as a regilar field trip and been nudged away.
+ive been so close to decamping here or at least habing it as a regular field trip and been nudged away.

-something about this place atteacts more interference, nudging, mucroniched "nope" than london or home-home.
+something about this place atteacts more interference, nudging, microniched "nope" than london or home-home.

 something here is terrifying to the surveillence team.

 specifically sonething so terrifying that they'll risk an audit slap if they'd preciously been caught.

-it's not norm finkelstein in andof himself, dreamboat that the man is, but that day was derailed quite literally beyond anything normal.
+it's not norm finkelstein in and of himself, dreamboat that the man is, but that day was derailed quite literally beyond anything normal.

 what was at the trauma conference 2016 that jumped this from one lvbel to another?

-its ouke a litany of "absolutely the fuck not; get her out of there".
+its like a litany of "absolutely the fuck not; get her out of there".

-i aporeciate they have a thing fir bulls, vut it doesnt seem *that* bad.
+i aporeciate they have a thing fir bulls, but it doesnt seem *that* bad.

-we've git a ram and a robin hood; equals our, nu?
+we've got a ram and a robin hood; equals out, nu?

 and who told the rabbis i wasmt jewish?